rohan9kulkarni/rohankulkarni.github.io/content/physics_literature/ug/qm.md

 #### <span style="color:orange">Video lectures / MOOCs</span>

 **MIT** : There are no better courses than these for QM (on the Internet and on the planet).
-The problem sets are not for the faint hearted. ***No matter for what purpose you are learning QM, I highly recommend reading the first 14 chapters of 8.04 from the OCW link.***
+The problem sets are not for the faint hearted. ***No matter for what purpose you are learning QM, I highly recommend reading the first 14 chapters of 8.04 from the OCW link.
+These chapters are essentially crucial for foundational purposes.***

 - QM a first course : [8.04 MIT edX](https://www.edx.org/course/quantum-mechanics-a-first-course), [OCW](https://ocw.mit.edu/courses/physics/8-04-quantum-physics-i-spring-2016/)
 - Mastering QM : [8.05 MIT edX](https://www.edx.org/course/mastering-quantum-mechanics), [OCW](https://ocw.mit.edu/courses/physics/8-05-quantum-physics-ii-fall-2013/)